ankurxyz/VSD_TCL/README.md

 - We have used 5 procs in our script:

-1. *reopenStdout.proc* for redirecting the output generated by puts command from console to *.conf* file.
+1. *reopenStdout.proc* for redirecting the output generated by puts command from console to *openMSP430.conf* file.
-2. *set_num_threads.proc* for setting number of threads/cores used to execute the further script.
+2. *set_num_threads.proc* for setting number of threads/cores used to execute the script.
 3. *read_lib.proc* for reading the standard cell libraries.
 4. *read_verilog.proc* for reading the final synthesized RTL Netlist in *openMSP43.final.synth.v* file.
 5. *read_sdc.proc* for reading the sdc constraints.